Port of San Francisco During the 1800s.

 1894: James Baobar, Chief Wharfinger for the State.

-July 4, 1894, San Francisco Call: l do not think that tbe strikers have any grievance that justified them in striking.
-Business should not be allowed to stagnate, and the Government should force the moving of mail trains.
-The stiike in a great blow to tbe commercial in'erests of tne country.
-James Baobar, Chief Wharfinger for the State — I have not made up my mind as yet to express any opinion, but so far as saying what effect the strike has had on the shipping business of the port, I have no hesitation in saying that beyond increasing travel by steamer it has had none.
+James Baobar, Chief Wharfinger for the State I have not made up my mind as yet to express any opinion, but so far as saying what effect the strike has had on the shipping business of the port, I have no hesitation in saying that beyond increasing travel by steamer it has had none.
 Why do I say this?
 Because there is no business to speak of on the water front, and hasn't been for some months past.
 There are no cargo vessels unloading or loading at the city wharves, so I will have to blame the Democrats for uncertain policy and poor form of government rather than the strikers.

 1901: Percy Henderson, Chief Wharfinger